varabyte/kotter/README.md

 ```

 For example, let's say we want to rotate through a list of colors and apply those to some text.
 Text animations only
-deal with raw text and don't have access to text effects like colors and styles, so we can't use them here, but we can
+deal with raw text and don't have access to text effects like colors and styles.
+Therefore, we need to use a render
-accomplish these easily using a render animation and the `color(Color)` method:
+animation instead, giving us access to the `color(Color)` method:

 ```kotlin
 // Note: `Color` is a Kotter enum that enumerates all the standard colors it supports